AymanM7/CNN-Audio-Project/README.md

 ### 1.)
 Overview
-An environmental sound classification system that ingests raw audio, preprocesses it into mel spectrograms, applies augmentation, trains a ResNet-18 CNN, and serves predictions via a GPU-backed cloud API.
-Includes interpretability tooling (feature maps, confidence scores) and performance monitoring via Tableau dashboards and TensorBoard.
+I built an environmental sound classification system that:

+Converts .wav audio into mel spectrograms

+Applies augmentation for robustness

+Trains a ResNet-18 CNN

+Serves predictions through a FastAPI endpoint with GPU acceleration

+Monitoring and interpretabilit and anlysis of specific .wav files  are handled via TensorBoard and Tableau dashboards.

 ### 2.)
 Dataset